 - Number of content downloads (webinars, white papers, videos)

-The Frosmo Control Panel allows you to view all of the above statistics and many others, including:
+The Frosmo Control Panel allows you to view most of the above statistics and many others, including:

 - Average conversions and revenue per visitor

 - Modification displays